About This Episode

 Diala Shamas 6:11

-We’ve also seen local police departments circulate notices indicating that they’re going to be doing special monitoring or surveillance of pro Palestine protests.
-We of course saw this from the highest levels of government and Biden in his speech said that he was instructing law enforcement to monitor the situation closely.
+We’ve also seen local police departments circulate notices indicating that they’re going to be doing special monitoring or surveillance of pro-Palestine protests.
+We of course saw this from the highest levels of government — Biden in his speech said that he was instructing law enforcement to monitor the situation closely.
+And he was referring to people who are speaking out about Palestine.
+I mean, that’s how we all understood those remarks.

-We’ve seen that across the board different elected officials across city, state , and federal electeds too.
+We’ve also had, here in New York City, the mayor essentially equate protesters who were marching and speaking out in support of Palestinian rights with support for terrorism.
+We’ve seen that across the board — different elected officials across city, state, and federal levels too.
 So it’s really concerning when you have this kind of huge power imbalance.
-You have, members of Congress and elected officials talking about student groups naming individual students, citing student organization statements.
+You have members of Congress and elected officials talking about student groups, naming individual students, citing student organization statements.
 That feels really unprecedented.

-And then there’s a private repression.
-We’ve seen this really kind of at frightening levels.
+And then there’s the private repression.
+We’ve seen this really at frightening levels.
 There have been campaigns to target and shut down events.
-This weekend we were all supposed to be gathering at the conference put on and hosted by the U. S. Campaign for Palestinian Rights.
+This weekend, we were all supposed to be gathering at the conference put on and hosted by the US Campaign for Palestinian Rights.
 But the Hilton Hotel received so many threats that they ended up cancelling the event.
-We’ve also seen a surge in hate crimes.
-Of course, everybody’s heard at this point of Badee’, the 60 year old in Chicago who was stabbed to death 23 times because he’s Palestinian.

-Another example of the doxxing is we’ve seen these Israel aligned organizations pay for trucks to project the faces and names of students on campuses that have signed statements condemning Israeli atrocities in Gaza.
+Another example of the doxxing is we’ve seen these Israel-aligned organizations pay for trucks to project the faces and names of students on campuses that have signed statements condemning Israeli atrocities in Gaza.
 So these are acts of intimidation.
 They’re intended to have mental health consequences as well as professional consequences.

 Yara Hawari 11:09